konveyor/methodology/README.md

 To contribute to this guide you can raise a pull request against this repository.

  * Please add images in your pull request into the [images](/images) directory.
+ * Whenever possible add a link to the source of your image so users can edit it when necessary.

 ### introduction